 A manufactured home is a manufactured structure, transportable in one or more parts, that is built on a permanent chassis, and designed for use as a principal place of residence.
-HCV-assisted families may occupy manufactured homes in two different ways.
+HCVassisted families may occupy manufactured homes in two different ways.

-- (1) A family can choose to rent a manufactured home already installed on a space and the PHA must permit it.
-In this instance program rules are the same as when a family rents any other residential housing, except that there are special HQS requirements as provided in 15-VI.D below. - (2) A family can purchase a manufactured home under the Housing Choice Voucher Homeownership program. - (3) HUD also permits an otherwise eligible family that owns a manufactured home to rent a space for the manufactured home and receive HCV assistance with the rent for the space as well as certain other housing expenses.
+(1) A family can choose to rent a manufactured home already installed on a space and the PHA must permit it.
+In this instance program rules are the same as when a family rents any other residential housing, except that there are special HQS requirements as provided in 15-VI.D below.

+(2) HUD also permits an otherwise eligible family that owns a manufactured home to rent a space for the manufactured home and receive HCV assistance with the rent for the space as well as certain other housing expenses.
 PHAs may, but are not required to, provide assistance for such families.

 15-VI.B.
-SPECIAL REQUIREMENTS FOR MANUFACTURED HOMEOWNERS WHO LEASE A SPACE
+SPECIAL POLICIES FOR MANUFACTURED HOME OWNERS WHO LEASE A SPACE